First-Year Experience: Timeline

 Pryor Leadership: William Jewell’s acclaimed experience-based leadership program, which incorporates leadership studies, real-world application, volunteerism, a major service project, and an Outward Bound experience in the Florida Everglades conducts its interviews for new members among the first-year students.
 The Pryor Leadership Studies program builds on the leadership development in the Emerging Leaders Conference to teach students leadership beyond the collegiate-level.

 I didn’t do as well academically as I hoped I would.
 Am I still welcome here and how do I bring my grades up?

 Still Struggling: The Coordinator of Tutoring and Advising, Janelle Dozar meets intensively with each first-year student who was placed on academic probation during the first semester.
 She assures they are making the necessary progress and developing the necessary skills to lift themselves from out of the margins and into academic stability.

 My mentor made all the difference for me when I started school this year.
 I want to do the same for the new students coming in next fall.

 Mentoring (Part 2): First-year students receive the opportunity to repay the favor to the mentors who worked so hard the previous summer, throughout Orientation, and during the school year by themselves becoming mentors.
-The application process begins in February, and interviews and selection in March.
-The students selected to be mentors undergo an intensive training session in May and then, shortly after summer begins, begin contacting their incoming first-year students.
+The application process begins in March, and interviews and selection in April.
+The students selected to be mentors undergo a training session in April and then, shortly after summer begins, begin contacting their incoming first-year students.
 In August, just before new first-years arrive on campus, the mentors will attend a two-day training seminar and then, of course, guide their first-years through the activities of Orientation.